ArfyK/tournesol-recommendation/README.md

 **T in [0.01, 0.1, 1, 10, 100]**
 On temperature_criteria_comparison_t\=0.01_0.1_1.0_10.0_100.0_n_tests\=100.0.png we can observe that:
-  - as expected the higher temperature T=100 outperforms the rest, followed by T=10.
-The three last seem to have quite similar performances;
+  - as expected the lower temperature T=0.01 outperforms the rest, followed by T=0.1.
+The other three seem to have quite similar performances;

-  - the two `random` algorithms have similar performances and seem to have slightly better performances than the `random_greedy` ones, expect for T=100.
+  - the two `random` algorithms have similar performances and seem to have slightly better performances than the `random_greedy` ones, expect for T=0.01.
   - the criterias 'diversity_inclusion', 'layman_friendly', 'backfiring_risks', 'entertaining_relaxing' and 'reliability' feature **negative maximums** which should not be possible given the normalization we used.

 On temperature_coverage_tournesolscore_t=0.01_0.1_1.0_10.0_100.0n_tests=100.0.png (the other coverage plot using the aggregated scores is similar) we can observe that:
   - the two `random` algorithms seem to well cover the top 200 with frequencies between 1% and 4%;
-  - the two `random` algorithms outperform the `random_greedy` ones except for T=100;
+  - the two `random` algorithms outperform the `random_greedy` ones except for T=0.01;
   - the higher temperature covers well the top 100 with frequencies between 2 and 10%.
-Some videos have significantly higher frequencies (hence the use of a log scale): 20% for a few videos, about 70% for one video and close to 100% for two videos (one of those two videos is also always chosen by T=10).
+Some videos have significantly higher frequencies (hence the use of a log scale): 20% for a few videos, about 70% for one video and close to 100% for two videos (one of those two videos is also always chosen by T=0.1).

-Those quite high frequencies led me to investigate the temperatures between 10 and 100.
+Those quite high frequencies led me to investigate the temperatures between 0.01 and 0.1.

-**T in [20, 40, 60, 80]**
+**T in [1/20, 1/40, 1/60, 1/80]**
 On temperature_criteria_comparison_t=20.0_40.0_60.0_80.0_n_tests=100.0.png we can observe that:
   - the performances are approximately sorted according to the temperature;
-  - on some criterias the temperatures above 20 have a signficantly lower dispersion despite having better scores;
+  - on some criterias the temperatures below 1/20 have a signficantly lower dispersion despite having better scores;
-  - T=20 performs slightly better than the two `random` algorithms.
+  - T=1/20 performs slightly better than the two `random` algorithms.
   - the criteria 'entertaining_relaxing' features **negative maximums** which should not be possible given the normalization we used.

 On temperature_coverage_tournesolscore_t=20.0_40.0_60.0_80.0n_tests=100.0.png (the other coverage plot using the aggregated scores is similar) we can observe that:
   - only the top 100 is well covered by the `random_greedy` algorithms;
   - the three same videos as before are chosen too often;
-  - T=60 and T=80 have a slightly more cover the top 200 than T=100;
+  - T=1/60 and T=1/80 have a slightly more cover the top 200 than T=1/100;
-  - except for a few videos, T=40 and the `random` algorithms perform similarly.
+  - except for a few videos, T=1/40 and the `random` algorithms perform similarly.

-In conclusion, because of the issue of the three over-chosen videos, it is unclear to me what temperature should be chosen between 60, 80 and 100 (or maybe even a higher one).
+In conclusion, because of the issue of the three over-chosen videos, it is unclear to me what temperature should be chosen between 1/60, 1/80 and 1/100 (or maybe even a higher one).

 ## Next steps
   - Investigate the presence of negative maximums;